SysKitTeam/docs-point/common-tasks/permissions-review.md

 * **Sharing**
 * **Summary**

+On all steps, the **Close & Continue Later** option is available that closes the Permissions Review wizard.

+{% hint style="success" %}
+**Hint!**
+No need to worry when you leave the Permissions Review wizard - all performed actions take effect emmediately, and will be visible in the Summary step at the end of the Permissions Review.
+{% endhint %}

-Let's take a look at every step in more detail.
+Let's take a closer look at every step in more detail.

 ### Overview Step
 This step provides general information about the resource that you are about to review.
 The following is displayed: